hschne/rails-mini-profiler/README.md

 ### Request Configuration

-You may override some initialzier configuration by sending requests with attached parameters.
+You may override the configuration by sending request parameters.
 The following parameters are available:

 | Option           | Description                                                                                 |
 |------------------|---------------------------------------------------------------------------------------------|